-What is a factoring company?
+What is a Non-Recourse Invoice Factoring Company?

 The benefit of factoring companies is that invoice factoring transactions are not loans and do not require repayment.
 The immediate funding relieves the cash flow problems for clients, and Bankers Factoring pays out the remaining invoice balance once it is paid.